apigear-io/apigear-docs/template-unreal/docs/features.md

 * [olink](/template-unreal/docs/features/olink.md) - provides client and server adapters for the [ObjectLink](/docs/protocols/objectlink/intro.md) protocol.
 Use this to connect your Unreal application to remote services or the ApiGear simulation tools.
 * [msgbus](/template-unreal/docs/features/msgbus.md) - provides adapters using Unreal's built-in Message Bus for inter-process communication within the Unreal ecosystem.
+* [mqtt](/template-unreal/docs/features/mqtt.md) - provides client and adapter implementations on top of the [MQTT](https://mqtt.org/) pub/sub protocol.
+Use this to integrate with IoT brokers, Python or web peers, and many-to-many topologies.

-> **Choosing between OLink and Message Bus?** See the [comparison guide](/template-unreal/docs/features/msgbus.md#when-to-use-message-bus-vs-olink) for a detailed breakdown.
+> **Choosing between MQTT, OLink, and Message Bus?** See the [comparison guide](/template-unreal/docs/features/mqtt.md#when-to-use-mqtt-vs-olink-vs-message-bus) for a detailed breakdown.

+* [jni](/template-unreal/docs/features/jni.md) - provides JNI adapter and client for bridging Unreal Engine and Android services.
+Requires the `template-java` `jnibridge` feature for the Java-side code.
 * [monitor](/template-unreal/docs/features/monitor.md) - generates a middleware layer which logs all API events to the [CLI](/docs/cli/intro.md) or the [Studio](/docs/studio/intro.md).

 ### Test Features[​](#test-features "Direct link to Test Features")

 * `olink_tests` - test fixtures and specs for OLink client/server functionality.
 * `msgbus_tests` - test fixtures and specs for Message Bus adapters.
+* `mqtt_tests` - test fixtures and specs for MQTT client/adapter functionality (uses an in-process loopback broker).
+* `jni_tests` - test fixtures and specs for JNI adapter/client functionality.

 ### Internal Features[​](#internal-features "Direct link to Internal Features")